Reading Time: 7 minutes

 3. Select the Right Channels for Your Language School Audience

-Channel selection rests entirely on the personas (or target audiences) you’ve defined in step one, and the goals you’ve articulated in step two.
+Channel selection rests entirely on the personas (or target audiences) you’ve defined in step one and the goals you’ve articulated in step two.

 Hoping to engage with prospective Bachelor’s students who need to improve their English before applying to a degree program?
-You’ll want to be active on LinkedIn where millennials look to compare institutions, connect with alumni, and plan their next educational steps.
+You’ll want to be active on LinkedIn, where millennials look to compare institutions, connect with alumni, and plan their next educational steps.

 Hoping to reach teens to promote your youth-oriented ESL program?
 Consider adding Snapchat to your social media mix, where more than 60% of users are in the 18-to-24 age group, as compared to 28% of Instagram-ers.

-Take the time to research where you target audiences are most likely to spend their time on social media.
+Take the time to research where your target audiences are most likely to spend their time on social media.
 Select 2-3 platforms to start, and focus your efforts on building relationships with your most valuable personas – which leads to our next essential ingredient for student recruitment on social media.

 4. Align Your Content with Your Audience & Your Goals